The EPSO E-tray test: a question of organisation

 Third challenge: timing

-The candidate has 50 minutes to read the emails and rank the options.
+The candidate 60 minutes (for A1 & A2 tiers) and 30 minutes (for B1, C1, D1, D2 & D3 tiers).
+This is the time they have to read the emails and rank the options.
 It is very short.
 Each minute counts.
 There is no time to lose in getting buried in information or wondering what the test is about.

-As with all EPSO tests, the e-tray is a technical exercise.
+The e-tray is a technical exercise.
 It is impossible to be successful unless you acquire a good methodology.
-ORSEU explains this in its latest book published in June 2017, E-tray for European institutions competitions.
+ORSEU explains this in its book E-tray.
 It includes a detailed methodology illustrated with an example, a comprehensive e-tray exercise with detailed correction.
-It is a must-have tool to proceed to the assessment centre.